LGBTQ history in Illinois

 The U.S. state of Illinois has an active LGBT history, centered on its largest city Chicago, where by the 1920s a gay village had emerged in the Old Town district.
 Chicago was also the base for the short-lived Society for Human Rights, an early LGBT rights advocacy organization (1924).
 In 1961 Illinois became the first U.S. state to decriminalize certain forms of homosexual activity.
 Gay and lesbian culture developed in Chicago thereafter, and the 2006 Gay Games were held in the city.
 Civil unions have been recognized in Illinois since 2014.

 19th century

 In 1827, Illinois became the first state to criminalize the act of fellatio, ruling it as an act of sodomy.

-In 1862, Jennie Hodgers, an Irish immigrant to Illinois, enlisted in the 95th Illinois Infantry as Albert Cashier.
-As Cashier, he fought in numerous battles and survived the war, and enjoyed many privileges which were restricted from women for the next several decades until the near end of his life.
+In the same year, a law was passed that prohibited people convicted of sodomy from voting or serving on a jury; this was the first American state to restrict civil rights of people convicted of sodomy.
+In 1862, the transgender man Albert Cashier enlisted in the 95th Illinois Infantry Regiment.
+Cashier fought in numerous battles and survived the war, and enjoyed many privileges which were restricted from women for the next several decades until the near end of his life.
 He was buried with full military honors under his adopted name.

 20th century

 1900–1949

 By 1920, the Old Town district had become Chicago's first gay village.
 On December 10, 1924, the state issued a charter to a nonprofit corporation called the Society for Human Rights, established in Old Town.
 It became the first openly homophile advocacy group in the United States, and had, through its founder and World War I army veteran Henry Gerber, taken its inspiration from the writings of German activist and physician Magnus Hirschfeld.
 It was effectively dissolved within a few months of its establishment after the small group of members are arrested on obscenity charges.
 It became an indirect inspiration for then-Los Angeles resident Harry Hay, who heard of the group from a partner of one of the Society's members and would later establish in 1950 the first enduring homophile organization, the Mattachine Society.

 1950–1968

-In 1961, Illinois became the first state in the union to decriminalize consensual sodomy.
+In 1961, Illinois decriminalized consensual sodomy, the first state to do so.
 This was in accordance with the American Law Institute's Model Penal Code, which abrogated the criminalization of adult, consensual, private, sexual conduct.
 However, "lewd fondling or caress" between persons of the same sex in public space remained illegal until 1984.
 In 1965, Mattachine Midwest, the Chicago chapter of the Mattachine Society, was established.
-Prior chapters of the Society had been disbanded prematurely in the 1950s and 1960s.
+Prior chapters of the Society had been disbanded previously in the 1950s and 1960s.
 Among the members of the chapter are Pearl M. Hart and Valerie Taylor.
+The Society operated a 24-hour hotline and helped arrange legal aid from the ACLU for people detained in police raids.